SynteLang/SynteLang/README.md

 which will send pulses at the frequency given, in this case 1Hz.
 The saw function is similar to osc except the output spans between -1 and 1 which is necessary to trigger the pulse.
 Muting a sync listing will have no effect on the synchronisation, as it is send via a separate channel.

 If you wish to launch a listing that only starts playing when the next `\<sync` is received, use the `catch` function prior to the last operation, eg. `catch, mix`.
-But then that would spoil all the fun, wouldn't it?

 At present the behaviour of submitting more than one instance of `\>sync` to the sound engine is undefined. ◊
 The synchronisation is somewhat rudementary, a world away from DAW/midi sequencers, yet it has been designed to be raw and flexible in keeping with the Syntə philosophy.
 It also allows for a modicum of 'musicianship' as it is possible to submit listings in time with one another by hand (without sync) if you are that way inclined.
 Of course this is live coding which only intersects with music in general :)